GN 1.6 Fraud

 • amending insurer systems and processes

-• referring to SIRA for possible prosecution action.
+• referring to SIRA for formal investigation and/or potential prosecution.

 SIRA and fraud